ekkinox/yai/docs/_pages/getting-started.md

 }
 ```

-You can find the list of [supported models here](https://platform.openai.com/docs/models/overview).
+You can find the list of [supported models here](https://platform.openai.com/docs/models/overview) (compatible with OpenAI API `v1/chat/completions`).

 ### Preferences